KohaILS/koha-manual-zh-cn/source/administration.rst

 -  Bsort1

-   -  Values that can be entered to fill in the patron's sort 1 field
+   -  Values that can be entered to fill in the :ref:`patron's sort 1 field <add-a-new-patron-label>`

 -  Bsort2

-   -  Values that can be entered to fill in the patron's sort 2 field
+   -  Values that can be entered to fill in the :ref:`patron's sort 2 field <add-a-new-patron-label>`

 -  CCODE